Nothing short of a miracle: from Bergen-Belsen to Mount Sinjar

 Who we are

-In 2015, The Mozuud Freedom Foundation initiated Project Abraham to help bring Yezidis to Canada.
-Project Abraham has since become and independent NGO with nearly 250 volunteers helping the growing Yezidi community in the GTA.
+In 2015, Project Abraham was initiated by a small group of members of the Toronto community to help bring Yezidis to Canada.
+Project Abraham has since become an independent registered charity with over 300 volunteers helping the growing Yezidi community in the GTA.

 What we do